AlexMaps/AlexMaps.github.io/_pages/cv.md

 Work experience
 ======
-* Student Research Assistant | University of Guelph 3P Lab, Guelph ON | May 2023-August 2023
+* Student Research Assistant.
+University of Guelph 3P Lab, Guelph ON.
+May 2023-August 2023
   * People, plants and policy lab at the University of Guelph
   * Collected, identified and measure functional traits of ethnobotanicals
   * Navigated to field sites and recorded plant abundance for plant community surveys.
   *Labeled and processed ethnobotanical samples for the herbarium and MFN Natural Resources
   * Supervisor: Dr. Faisal Moola

-* Student Research Assistant | Agriculture and Agri-Foods Canada Research, Vineland ON | May 2022-December 2022
+* Student Research Assistant.
+Agriculture and Agri-Foods Canada Research, Vineland ON.
+May 2022-December 2022
   * Agriculture and Agri-Foods Canada Research
   * Worked on various entomology, agriculture, and biocontrol projects.
 Gained experience identifying, planting, maintaining, and harvesting plants.
   * Contributed data and analysis to a national project comparing the effectiveness of moth traps baited with volatiles to conventional pheromone traps.

-* Precision Agronomist | Vivid Machines, Toronto ON | May 2021- August 2021
+* Precision Agronomist.
+Vivid Machines, Toronto ON.
+May 2021- August 2021
   * Vivid Machines is an Ag-Tech start-up developing optical sensors and machine learning algorithms to provide fruit and vegetable farmers with plant-specific insights.
   * Designed and executed field studies to gather high-quality data on plant physiology and health.
   * Recorded video data, captured hyperspectral images, and analyzed spectral graphs of plant tissues using SpectralPy.
 Collaborated with the data team to interpret findings.

-* Independent Contractor & Assistant Programs Analyst | Ontario Soil and Crop Improvement Association | January 2019 – May 2023
+* Independent Contractor & Assistant Programs Analyst.
+Ontario Soil and Crop Improvement Association.
+January 2019 – May 2023
   * Mapped project sites, identifying species impacted by projects and those with critical habitat to support the Species at Risk Partnership on Agricultural Lands (SARPAL) program.
   * Analyzed trends in farm Best Management Practices within the Lake Erie watershed.
   * Produced comprehensive reports and maps that facilitated the successful completion of SARPAL agreements.